Posts

 Image

-After 31 years, Die Hard (1988) is still one of the best action films ever made, a film firmly engrained into my movie venacular and one that I can't ever see myself changing my opinion about.
-There's many reasons for that and those include an incredible cast of 80s character actors, a charismatic but ruthless villain played to perfection by Alan Rickman , eminently quotable dialogue—featuring razor humor and some of the best one liners going—thanks to Jeb Stuart and Steven E. de Souza 's screenplay.
+After 31 years, Die Hard (1988) is still one of the best action films ever made, a picture firmly engrained in my movie vernacular and one that I can't ever see myself changing my opinion about.
+There's many reasons for that and those include an incredible cast of '80s character actors, a charismatic but ruthless villain played to perfection by Alan Rickman , eminently quotable dialogue—featuring razor humor and some of the best one-liners going—thanks to Jeb Stuart and Steven E. de Souza 's screenplay.
 There's also the incredible stunts, an excellent, memorable score by Michael Kamen , and the slick, stylish cinematography by Jan de Bont .
-Along with director John McTiernan 's previous film, Predator (1987) (my review here ), Die Hard unfortunately got snubbed for consideration on my Top 100 Films list (also in the 2014 Edition ), due to my not owning it at the time.
-I actually still don't own it at the moment because I'm waiting for a box set of a
+Along with director John McTiernan 's previous film, Predator (1987) ( review ), Die Hard unfortunately got snubbed for consideration on my Top 100 Films list (also in the 2014 Edition ), due to my not owning it at the time.
+I actually still don't own it at the moment because I'm waiting for a box set of at

 The Nightmare Before Christmas (1993) ***1/2